Junky-Josqu/BleyBley_py/README.md

-#Bley Bley Launcher
+# Bley Bley Launcher

-*Alternative Mount and Blade Launcher for Linux*
+Alternative Mount and Blade Launcher for Linux.